kiboschool/course-c4s-writing/src/communicating-for-success/drafting/drafting-overview.md

   - Come back later to revise and edit
 - Add some constraints
   - Write in time blocks
-  - Know when stop and get some distnace from your writing
+  - Know when to stop and get some distnace from your writing
   - Use the Pomodoro technique
 - If you get stuck, talk it out
   - If you are finding it hard to turn your thoughts into written word, say them outloud (to yourself or to someone else)